YumTaha/Knock-off-tester/README.md

 - Check CSVs and plots to verify results.
 - If things break or stop working, **read the log messages** – they’re there to help.
 - Feel free to improve the script – like adding automation for running many cycles!
-- Feel free to reach out to me or ask ROAN!

-Good luck! 🛠️🦷💥
+Good luck with your weld testing! 🛠️🦷💥